 A massive amount of damage can flat-out kill a character permanently.
 When damage drops a character down to 0 hit points and there is still remaining damage you then must determine if the remaining damage would be greater than or equal to the character’s maximum hit points.
 If it is the character is immediately killed and cannot make death saving throws, be healed, or be stabilized.

-For example Timmy has 15 hit points at full hp.
+For example, Timmy has 15 hit points at full hp.
 Timmy rolls a 3 on a Dexterity Saving Throw to avoid a Fireball.
-The fireball deals 30 damage and Timmy does not have any resistances to the damage.
+The fireball deals 30 damage and Timmy does not have any resistance to the damage.
 He is dropped to 0 with the 15 of the damage and there is still 15 damage remaining.
 Timmy’s hit point maximum is 15, therefore he is immediately killed by the flames.